GreenInfo-Network/nyc-walkmaper/README.md

 ## Web Development

-Full front-end using CARTO APIs to read the **walkmapper_obstructions** DB table.
+Front-end only.
 Hosted on Github Pages from the selfsame Github repo, using the `docs/` folder.

+All files are in the `docs/` folder.
 Plain JS/CSS/HTML with no build system.

+Uses CARTO APIs to read the **walkmapper_obstructions** DB table.

+Development instructions:
+* Go into the `docs/` subfolder which contains the web files.
+* Run a local HTTP server with Python: `python3 -m http.server 6745`
+* Visit the site at http://localhost:6745/
+* Make edits to **index.html** et al.